-1. Walk through of business including outside storage areas and catch basins to provide guidance on how to achieve BMPs

-- 2. Provide Spill kits, spill plans, and recommendations for protecting surface and stormwater - 3.
-Financial assistance to incentivize BMP behavior changes (can be used for following recommended BMPs for storage and disposal of hazardous materials and wastes, catch basin clean out, catch basin repair and other improvements). - 4.
-Guidance for choosing Safer Chemical alternatives if there is an opportunity, and ongoing technical support if applicable. - 5.
-Information about Department of Ecology regulations, Dangerous Waste regulations and others, and assistance for determining which regulations and BMPs apply to them. - 6.
-Assistance to becoming a recognized EnviroStars.
-The EnviroStars program includes opportunities to network with other businesses and encourages environmental stewardship.
+- 1. Walk through of business including outside storage areas and catch basins to provide guidance on how to achieve BMPs - 2.
+Provide Spill kits, spill plans, and recommendations for protecting surface and stormwater - 3.
+Financial assistance to incentivize BMP behavior changes (can be used for following recommended BMPs for storage and disposal of hazardous materials and wastes, catch basin clean out, catch basin repair and other improvements).